 On the flipside, both raw and cold-pressed coconut oil bring a lovely coconut flavor—more roasty and less sweet than quality coconut milk—to anything it touches, regardless of whether you bring it to its high smoke point.

 Here’s how to make the most of your jar.

 For All Kinds of Baking, Vegan and Otherwise

 Since it behaves so much like butter and shortening—you can cream coconut oil with sugar in a mixer—it makes a brilliant dairy alternative for vegan baking, such as with these vegan blueberry scones.
 Stella’s gone into this in depth; long story short, coconut oil can’t replace butter or shortening at a one-to-one ratio in all recipes, but it’s a good start to get you going.

-Coconut oil really comes into its own when you combine it with butter for malleable baked goods like these meta cookies-and-cream cookies.
+Coconut oil really comes into its own when you combine it with butter for malleable baked goods like easy-to-roll sugar cookies and these meta cookies-and-cream cookies.
 In this coconut cake recipe, virgin coconut oil acts as both flavor enhancer and structural support.

 Confections That Need a Solid Room-Temperature Fat

 Want to make your own cookie butter?
 Of course you do.
 Well, the secret to ersatz junk food recipes like this is often coconut oil, which, thanks to its high amount of saturated fat, keeps confections moist but solid.
 If I want to use chocolate to coat bar cookies or candy bars, but don’t have the patience to temper it the right way, I often sneak some coconut oil into melted chocolate to help it firm up in the fridge.